lucpod/ticketless/lessons/08-worker-lambda/README.md

 If you did everything correctly, every time you purchase a new ticket, after one or more minutes you should see an email appearing in your *Mailtrap* account.

+> ⚠️ **CAUTION**: Polling SQS every minute is not for free.
+If you keep this running for few hours you will still be inside the free tier period, but if you leave it running forever you might start to reach a paid level.
+So be sure to disable the schedule for the worker lambda (or to remove the lambda entirely) when you are finished with this tutorial 🙄

 ## Closing off